 With S. Portico Bowman

 Learn how to draw and work with natural earth elements inspired by nature.
 Some of the mediums we will encounter include graphite, charcoal, and red ocher.
 These natural mediums lend themselves to our innate calling to create.

 Everyone can draw, we just need to tap into the creative frame of mind and know how to look.
 Hollyhock’s garden and surroundings will inspire design, inform creative direction, and be the source of papermaking materials.

 Inspired by multidisciplinary artist Paulus Berensohn (1933-2017), we will make coptic stitch Arcadia Playhouse journals and Bargello tapestry bookmarks.
 By designing within your own finite coptic stitch journal, it will become a template to record your infinite “inscape”, creating within your own creation.
 The Bargello tapestry stitch is a process that lends itself to contemplation through intricacy and detail.

 Drawing, making, touching, marking, and stitching represent the activities we will do; they also highlight the beauty of interconnectivity.
 The creative pace will be contemplative, meditative and introspective.

 Most, if not all, of the activities will be done outside.

-I’ll always remember time spent with you as both challenging and rewarding.
-Thank you for being such a lovely person and inspirational model.
-You have taught me how to be an artist and an educator. – K. Baldetti
+I’ll always remember time spent with Portico as both challenging and rewarding.
+She is a lovely person and inspirational model.
+She taught me how to be an artist and an educator. – K. Baldetti

 Learn more about S. Portico Bowman